ehmicky/modern-errors/README.md

 }
 ```

-Those can apply to (in priority order):
+Plugin options can apply to (in priority order):

 - Any error: second argument to [`modernErrors()`](#modernerrorsplugins-options)